 (Side effects may include improved health, fewer pests, and a general feeling of accomplishment)

-Food grown today often has 60% less nutrition than the food grown 60 years ago.
+Food today has significantly less nutrition than it did 70 years ago.

-And insect damage to food crops has doubled even though pesticide use has increased 1000%.
+And insect damage to food crops has doubled, too, even though pesticide use has increased 1000%.

-These 2 issues - decreased nutrition and increased toxins - are a major reason why we humans are experiencing such an epidemic of illness and disease.
+These 2 issues - decreased nutrition and increased toxins - are a big part of why we humans are experiencing such an epidemic of illness and disease.

-The nutrient-dense foods of just 60 years ago have effectively gone extinct to most of us.
+The nutrient-dense foods of our ancestors have effectively gone extinct to most of us.
 Few people will ever taste what a properly-grown tomato or strawberry tastes like, which means few people are getting the nutrition they require for optimal health.